 Welcome to the Environmental and Construction Compliance Monitoring Program website for the Stateline Solar Project.
 The Bureau of Land Management (BLM) issued a Record of Decision (ROD) approving the project on February 18, 2014 and issued the right-of-way (ROW) grant on March 21, 2014.
 This site has been established to track construction and monitor progress and completion of the mitigation goals established in the project's Environmental Impact Statement (EIS) and stipulations in the ROW grant.
+Additional project information can be found here.

 The BLM requires holders of ROW grants to prepare and fund an environmental and construction compliance monitoring program and adhere to an environmental and construction compliance monitoring plan (ECCMP) developed by the BLM.
 The purpose of the ECCMP is to provide an on-the-ground approach to compliance during project construction which is designed to facilitate successful implementation.
 This, in part, includes ensuring the developer complies with the following: